AlekzZz/proto-lib-node/README.md

 */

 myControllerInstance.myMethod(); // will output "a b2"
-myControllerInstance.myMethod2(); // will output "a b c"
+myControllerInstance.myMethod2(); // will output "a b2 c"
 ```